WDI-SEA/notes/00-config-deployment/installfest/osx/unit-1.md

 #### OPTIONAL: Adding a Useful Color Theme with oh-my-zsh

-Now we will use oh-my-zsh to add a usefule color theme to our prompt.
+Now we will use oh-my-zsh to add a useful color theme to our prompt.
 Use the command `code ~/.zshrc` to open your zsh config file in vscode.
 It lives in your root folder `~/` and is hidden, hence the `.` before the file name.

-Add the following line in the theme section (near the top) to set the oh-my-zsh theme to a handy one called 'af-magic'. af-magic will convientently display your git information and working directory in your shell which is very helpful.
+Add the following line in the theme section (near the top) to set the oh-my-zsh theme to a handy one called 'af-magic'. af-magic will conveniently display your git information and working directory in your shell which is very helpful.
 It also display virtualenv information which will be helpful when we get into python in unit 4.

 ```bash
 ZSH_THEME="af-magic"
 ```

 You can of course experiment with different themes or even make your own!
-There are instructions in the .zshrc file to have a different theme shown in your console everytime your start it up to explore the different flavors.
+There are instructions in the .zshrc file to have a different theme shown in your console every-time your start it up to explore the different flavors.

 Save your .zshrc file and restart the terminal to enjoy!